codybadger/codybadger.github.io/cv/index.md

 #### Supervisor: *[Peter Sand](https://www.linkedin.com/in/petersand), Founder*

 * Modular Science is an early stage start-up developing hardware and software for bio-lab procedure automation, focusing on modular, hackable, well-documented systems so that modifications can be made for custom experiments.
-* Primarily focused on hardware design, assembly, and testing of the main body of the system, as well as basic robotic modules to perform pipette, centrifuge, vial movement, vial grasping, incubator and other various lab operations.
+* I primarily focused on hardware design, assembly, and testing of the main body of the system, as well as the robotic modules to perform pipette, centrifuge, vial movement and grasping, incubator and other various lab operations.

 ## Vehicle Reliability Test Engineer @ [Tesla Motors](http://www.teslamotors.com)